Vernon Hill

 Vernon W. Hill II (born August 18, 1945) is an American businessman, the founder and former chairman of Metro Bank, a UK retail bank with 77 stores, and assets of £7.4b ($10.6b).
-He was also the founder, former chairman, president and CEO of Commerce Bancorp of Cherry Hill, New Jersey, and chairman of Fetch Inc. (aka Pet Plan North America).
-In 2016, Hill was named chairman of Philadelphia-based Republic Bank.
+He was also the founder, former chairman, president and CEO of Commerce Bancorp of Cherry Hill, New Jersey, and chairman of pet insurance firm Fetch Inc. In 2016, Hill was named chairman of Philadelphia-based Republic Bank.

 Early career

 Although known for banking, Hill's business outlook has been informed by early encounters with retailing.
 While taking morning classes at Wharton, Hill worked afternoons at a South Jersey bank owned by a local car retailer, where Hill observed the car dealer applying retail principles to banking operations, such as late opening hours.
 The job also brought Hill into contact with other local retailers, including McDonald's.
 After graduation Hill founded a real estate firm to find and develop sites for McDonald's, a task which required Hill to drive McDonald's entrepreneur Ray Kroc on scouting trips.
 Hill claims his experience with McDonald's taught him the importance of standardised presentation and scale economies in retailing.